Dagger categories via anti-involutions and positivity: Abstract

 \section{Abstract}

-Dagger categories are an essential tool for categorical descriptions of quantum physics, but pose a challenge to category theorists as their definition is in tension with the ``principle of equivalence'' that lies at the heart of category theory.
-In this note we propose the alternative, coherent definition of an ``involutive category with a notion of positivity'' and show that the $2$-category formed by these is biequivalent to the $2$-category of dagger categories.
+Dagger categories are an essential tool for categorical descriptions of quantum physics, for example in categorical quantum mechanics and unitary topological field theory.
+Their definition however is in tension with the ``principle of equivalence'' that lies at the heart of category theory, thereby inhibiting generalizations to higher categories.
+In this note we propose an alternative, coherent description of dagger categories based on the well-studied notion of anti-involutions $d: \mathcal{C} \to \mathcal{C}^{op}$, which coherently square to the identity functor $\eta: d^2 \cong \id_{\mathcal{C}}$.
+A general anti-involution need not be the identity on objects, but we instead consider certain isomorphisms $dx \cong x$, which we call Hermitian fixed points as they generalize the notion of a Hermitian inner product on a vector space.
+We define a ``positivity notion" on $(\mathcal{C},d, \eta)$ in terms of such Hermitian fixed points.
+This terminology is motivated by the dagger category of Hilbert spaces, in which case the positivity notion consists of the positive definite pairings.
+Our main result is that the $2$-category of anti-involutive categories with a positivity notion is biequivalent to the $2$-category of dagger categories.